The Garden at The Berkeley, Knightsbridge

 Petersham Nurseries, Covent Garden

-Petersham Nurseries has reopened its central London spot.
-With plenty of outdoor and open-plan space, guests at Italian restaurant La Goccia can opt to dine indoors or al fresco in the secluded central courtyard.
+With plenty of outdoor and open-plan space, guests at Petersham Nurseries’ Italian restaurant La Goccia can opt to dine indoors or al fresco in the secluded central courtyard.
 Surrounded by lemon trees and lit up in the evening by bulbs and candlelight, the garden will transport guests to an Italian courtyard where they can sip limoncello spritzes and Campari and sodas.
-Chairs and tables from the courtyard will spill out onto King Street, welcoming locals and visitors alike to stop and have a scoop of homemade sorbet, ice-cream or granita.
+Chairs and tables from the courtyard spill out onto King Street, welcoming locals and visitors alike to stop and have a scoop of homemade sorbet, ice-cream or granita.

 Floral Court, Covent Garden, WC2E 9FB